Reporting gunshot and knife wounds

 About this guidance

-This explanatory guidance sets out how the principles in our guidance Confidentiality apply when a patient presents with a gunshot wound or a knife wound that is not self-inflicted.
+This more detailed guidance, which forms part of the professional standards, sets out how the principles in our guidance Confidentiality apply when a patient presents with a gunshot wound or a knife wound that is not self-inflicted.

 Reporting gunshot and knife wounds